 Whenever an Excel Table is created, it gives a default name to the Table starting Table1 and increases in sequence.
 It is easier to work with the Table Name at a future stage.
 It is advised to Name an Excel Table with a short name.

-1. Maximum of 255 characters can be entered in the Excel Table Name.
+1. A maximum of 255 characters can be entered in the Excel Table Name.

 2. The Table Name should not contain any space or any other characters in between.